wp-plugins/multisite-robotstxt-manager/readme.txt

 * Per Site: Change to the Website in the dropdown.
 Then click the "reset this website" button to copy the default robots.txt file to this Website.
 If needed, modify the robots.txt file and click the "update this website" button once done.

-### Manage a Websites Robots.txt File

-* To manage a Website directly, select the Website from the dropdown, then click the "change sites" button.
-This will display the robots.txt file for the selected Website.
-Change the robots.txt file how you like, once done click the "update this website" button to publish the modification.

 ### Disabling

 * Disable a Website: To disable the MS Robots.txt Manager on a Website, select the Website from the dropdown menu, then click the "change sites" button.
 With the Website's robots.txt file open, click the "disable this website" button.
 This will clear the robots.txt file and sitemap structure settings for this Website only, making the Wordpress default robots.txt file display.